JoshInShaker/joshinshaker.com/knowledgebase/articles/chrome-enable-sync.md

 description: " "
 exclude: true
 ---
-# How to Enable Sync in Google Chrome

 1. Open Google Chrome on your computer.
 2. Click on the three-dot menu icon in the upper-right corner of the browser window.
 3. Select "Settings" from the drop-down menu.